 14 “He will glorify Me, for He will take of what is Mine and declare it to you.

 All God’s children are heirs of God and joint heirs with Christ (Rom.
 8:17).
-We all have equal right and access to the divine provisions or riches of grace.
+We all have equal rights and access to the inexhaustible divine provisions or riches of grace.

-However, it is only those who hear, recognize and follow the guidance, leading, or prompting of the Spirit of grace that will actually experience, enjoy and walk in the blessings of grace.
+However, only those who hear, recognize, and follow the guidance, leading, or prompting of the Spirit of grace will experience, enjoy, and walk in the blessings of grace.

-By virtue of the new birth every believer has been divinely positioned in the ocean of abundant riches of Christ’s grace.
-However, without hearing, recognizing and obeying the voice of the Spirit of grace, you may languish in poverty amidst abundance.
+By virtue of the new birth, every believer has been divinely positioned in the ocean of abundant riches of Christ’s grace.
+However, without hearing, recognizing, and obeying the voice of the Spirit of grace, you may still languish in poverty amidst abundance.

-The Holy Spirit is your primary guide, teacher, partner and helper in your walk of faith to discover, appropriate and experience every blessing that God has freely given to you in and through Christ.
+The Holy Spirit is your primary guide, teacher, partner, and helper in your walk of faith to discover, appropriate, experience, and enjoy every blessing that God has freely given to you in and through Christ.

-Therefore, it is very crucial for you to recognize, understand, and follow the leading of the Spirit of grace, for that is the only sure way to live under grace and to forestall sliding back under the law where Sin and Satan reign and operate unhindered.
+Therefore, you must recognize, understand, and follow the leading of the Spirit of grace, for that is the only sure way to live under grace and forestall sliding back under the law where Sin and Satan reign and operate unhindered.

 It is only as you seek to know, recognize and obey the voice and leading of the Spirit of grace that you can continue to live or walk under grace, thereby enjoying increasingly all the blessings that have been freely given to you in Christ.